 The Thing with the Internet of Things

 It's an exciting time as a consumer.
-But as a developer, you can't help but wonder how it will impact the industry.
+But as a developer, you can't help but wonder how IoT development will impact the industry.

 IoT Development Challenges

 IoT connects devices to each other — and the internet.
-And IoT development hinges on embedded systems.
+This type of development hinges on embedded systems.

 That presents challenges, especially for development teams not used to leaving endpoints open.